-At Derek L. Chase & Associates Ltd., we are committed to providing our exceptional service.
+At Chase & Associates., we are committed to providing our exceptional service.
 As providing this service involves the collection, use and disclosure of some personal information, the protection of this personal information is one of our highest priorities.

 While we have always respected the privacy of personal information, we have strengthened our commitment to protecting personal information as a result of British Columbia’s Personal Information Protection Act (PIPA).
 PIPA, which came into effect on January 1, 2004, sets out the ground rules for how B.C. businesses and not-for-profit organizations may collect, use and disclose personal information.

 We will inform customers of why and how we collect, use and disclose their personal information, obtain their consent where required, and only handle their personal information in a manner that a reasonable person would consider appropriate in the circumstances.